tomphp/PhpBook/03-methodologies-techniques-and-tools.md

-So there's a point in the middle whether the state of the object is invalid, we do fix it in the next line of code but what if a developer forgot to increment the counter, it could lead to a nasty bug!
+So there's a point in the middle whether the state of the object is invalid, we do fix it in the next line of code but what if a developer forgot to increment the counter?
+It could lead to a nasty bug!

 The solution is simple, design the class so it can never be put into an invalid
 state: